PO-GUISE+: Pose and object guided transformer token selection for efficient driver action recognition: Experiments

 \section{Experiments}

-In this section we evaluate our multi-task video transformer.
-In all the experiments \emph{HM} stands for Heatmaps computed for: \emph{P} single human pose (body joints location) or \emph{MP} multiple-people poses. \emph{PR} stands for using token pruning by: \emph{C} using attention to the class token; \emph{MF} using attention to the middle frame visual tokens; or \emph{P} using attention to the tokens used to compute human pose heatmaps. \emph{MG} stands for the proposed pruned tokens merging.
+In this section, we evaluate our multi-task video transformer.
+In all the experiments \emph{HM} stands for heatmaps computed for: \emph{P} single human pose (body joints location) or \emph{OB} object location.
+Within each experiment, the results of the \first{first}, \second{second}, and \third{third} ranked are shown, respectively, in bold, underlined, or double underlined.